HYP03/HYP03/README.md

 - 🔭 I’m currently learning Data Mining and R
 - 🌱 I love the mountains, running and music.
 - 🤔 I’m looking for help with Deep Learning
-- 📫 How to reach me: Just give a good chat.
+- 📫 How to reach me: Just give a good chat at c.villegas03@ufromail.cl
 - ⚡ Fun fact: I laugh at everything

 ## Skills